Attention all rising college juniors and seniors with interest in biomedical research: apply for our 9-weeek summer internship now:

 OMICS WORKSHOPS AND LECTURES

-In August 2018, the Center for Precision Medicine started a new Omics 201 1-hr lecture series based on the successful “Omics 101 Workshop”.
-It provides more in-depth information on selected state-of-the-art “omics” methods and technologies.
-Lectures are held in the Precision Medicine Conference Room, floor G, NRC building, Bowman-Gray campus.
+In fall of 2018, the Center for Precision Medicine started a new Omics 201 1-hr lecture series based on the successful “Omics 101 Workshop” with more in-depth information ons tate-of-the-art “omics” methods and technologies.

 The Center for Precision Medicine held an Omics 101 workshop in July 2018, organized by Center faculty Dr. Ellen Quillen: